darron/sifter/README.md

 }
 ```

-When this gets loaded into Consul - instead of launching copies and copies of `chef-client` processes - it will just say:
+When this gets loaded into Consul - instead of launching copies and copies of `chef-client` processes - which is not awesome I promise - it will just say:

 `stdin='blank' NOT running 'chef-client'`